alex-therapeutics/diga-api-client/docs/diga_api.md

 - user enters prescription code in the DiGA (app)
 - insurer information is extracted from the code
-- a request is made to the api of the insurer to verify the code
+- a request is made to the api of the insurer to verify the code.
+The response includes two fields which are required for the billing:
-  - response contains `Tag der Leistungserbringung` which is the day a user started to use the app
+  - `Tag der Leistungserbringung` = the day a user started to use the app
-  - the response value for `Tag der Leistungserbringung` is required for the billing process
+  - `digaVEID` = diga id + 3 digits
 - another request is made for reimbursing the code

 # The prescription code